Set up a third-party internet connection

 3. Connect the Direct Connect subnet to the global router

-- В control panels from the top menu, press Products and select Selectel Global Router.
+- In the control panel, click Products in the top menu and select Selectel Global Router.

-- Open the router page → tab Networks.
+- Open the router page → Networks tab.

 - Enter a network name, this will only be used in the control panel.

-- Select pool that you entered into the ordering Direct Connect service — physical port.
+- Select the pool you specified when ordering Direct Connect service — physical port.

 - Select the VLAN to which the operator port has been added.
-You can see the VLAN number in the ticket you received when you ordering Direct Connect service — physical port.
-If the port on the carrier router is configured in trunk mode, specify the Q-in-Q tag, a number between 2 and 4094.
+You can see the VLAN number on the ticket you received when ordering Direct Connect service — physical port.
+If the port on the carrier router is configured in trunk mode, specify the Q-in-Q tag, a number from 2 to 4094.

 - Enter the subnet name — this will only be used in the control panel.